HCloward/blog/content/post/ssgs.md

 <img src="../../octKittyJekyll.jpg" class="article" id="penguin">

 Since I had enjoyed the process so much I recommended our team look into converting our main documentation files to an SSG.
 My boss's boss was intrigued so I started doing some research.
 Unfortunately, Jekyll, the SSG I had been using and was familiar with was <a href="https://www.youtube.com/watch?v=2RCqk-nEn90">known for being slow</a> when it included a large amount of files.
-This problem was the very problem we were trying to solve with Flare, so I started looking into alternatives and was flaberghasted to discover there are <a href="https://www.staticgen.com/">100s of SSGs</a> available.
+This problem was the very problem we were trying to solve with Flare, so I started looking into alternatives and was flabbergasted to discover there are <a href="https://www.staticgen.com/">100s of SSGs</a> available.

 <img src="../../overwhelmed.jpg" class="article">